How thoroughly should you think about your domain name?

 1. Choose the right domain extension

-When it comes to domain name extensions, one thing is clear: “.com” is still the gold standard.
-Research from W3Techs shows that 44% of all domains use the “.com” extension.
+When it comes to domain name extensions, one thing remains clear heading into 2026: “.com” is still the gold standard.
+Research from W3Techs shows that 46% of all domains use the “.com” extension as of late 2025.

 Why?

 Because it’s the most familiar, widely recognized, and easiest to remember.
 People naturally associate “.com” with credibility and professionalism.
 While other extensions like “.net” and “.org” can work well for specific purposes, your website will likely perform better with a “.com” extension.
-It’s the safest and most reliable choice.
+It’s the safest and most reliable choice for 2026 and beyond.

 Our recommendation: Choose a “.com” domain if possible.
 If it’s unavailable, consider “.net” or “.org” as alternatives.
-If those are also taken, it’s time to brainstorm a new domain name.
-And a quick tip—avoid unconventional extensions like “.club,” “.space,” or “.pizza.”
-They might seem creative but often confuse users and lack trustworthiness.
+Industry-specific extensions like “.tech,” “.ai,” or “.io” have gained traction in 2025 for startups and tech companies, but proceed with caution—they may still confuse mainstream audiences.
+If your preferred “.com” is taken, it’s often better to brainstorm a new domain name entirely.
+Avoid obscure extensions like “.club,” “.space,” or “.pizza” that lack trustworthiness and recognition.

 2. Keep it brandable